NodeBE4/opinion/_posts/2022-01-17-cnmediaproject.md

 ### 18: [2022-01-20 12:43:44+08:00 推文](https://twitter.com/dakekang/status/1484023815596216320)

-RT Dake Kang<br>Emily went to report a nice feature story about a food she loves, calls it pungent & smelly but delicious (just the way many in China describe it), and… gets harassed by police, called a race-traitor infiltrator, smeared in state media.<br><br>Just the worst blend of Kafka and Orwell.<br><br>Emily Feng 冯哲芸: 1/ This story has generated vitriolic backlash in China, and reporting it turned out to be more difficult than I imagined.
+RT Dake Kang<br>Emily went to report a nice feature story about a food she loves, calls it pungent &amp; smelly but delicious (just the way many in China describe it), and… gets harassed by police, called a race-traitor infiltrator, smeared in state media.<br><br>Just the worst blend of Kafka and Orwell.<br><br>Emily Feng 冯哲芸: 1/ This story has generated vitriolic backlash in China, and reporting it turned out to be more difficult than I imagined.
 A Tweet thread 🧵on reporting in China these days: <br><br>Last year, we lined up interviews with factories and government noodle officials (yes, they exist)<br> <a href="https://twitter.com/EmilyZFeng/status/1483632947370467331" target="_blank" rel="noopener noreferrer">https://twitter.com/EmilyZFeng/status/1483632947370467331</a>

 ### 19: [2022-01-20 15:42:11+08:00 推文](https://twitter.com/vshih2/status/1484068724445310976)